100615056/Python-Lessons/README.md

 ### Password Generator

-- Create a password generator that encrypts the passwords generated.
+- Create a password generator that encrpyts the passwords and can output this information into a text file.

 #### Features Include:
 - Password property customization
 - Multiple Passwords
 - Randomized characters and order
 - Encrypted Storage
+- Output to text file